vmarcinko/art-of-programming/markdowns/first.md

 Well, these special dash characters (**--**) are not likely to appear in attributes names, so very little chance for collision.

-OK, well, that's a good thiong, right?
+OK, well, that's a good thing, right?
 And, this **"--type--"** data, is this data one of entity's **natural attributes** (eg. person attributes, car attributes)?

 Well, no. It's more additional data attached to entity attributes, so our programs would easily differentiate entity type.